developerruhul/frontend-checklist/README.md

 - [ ] Learn Fetch Api / ajax
 - [ ] Understand hoisting, event bubbling, Scope Prototype, strict

-### How internet works
+### How the internet works

 - [ ] How browsers work
 - [ ] What is HTTP, how does it work?
 - [ ] what is JSON and XML
-- [ ] what is dns, how does it work
+- [ ] what is DNS, how does it work

 > ### FCC: Responsive Web design certificate

 ### TASKS

 - [ ] Pick and complete the [frontendmentor](https://www.frontendmentor.io/challenges) challenges --- **UI & UX**
-      **Basic Javascript**
 - [ ] Create a [Pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) Application.
 You may clone and make the web version of [this application](https://electronjs.org/apps/pomotroid)
 - [ ] Create a webpage that uses GitHub Repositories API to fetch and show the top 10 repositories of the current week in a nice responsive format.
-- [ ] Create a simple todo list application that allows you to add tasks, mark them complete, edit them and delete them.
+- [ ] Create a simple to-do list application that allows you to add tasks, mark them complete, edit them and delete them.
-- [ ] Create a simple stop watch where user can start, stop, pause and reset.
+- [ ] Create a simple stopwatch where the user can start, stop, pause and reset.

 ## PHASE 2: WRITE BETTER CSS